jhxie/CMPUT333/lab2/README.md

 Windows root password = "c333VMlab" without quotation marks.

 We can decide on better passwords later on for creating a strong password with reasons behind the choice.

+### Part 2:

+Recompiled Linux so that the correct iptables have been enabled.